Trends and considerations for wealth managers in a changing market

 Post-Brexit tax reforms and Italy’s €200k flat tax for new wealthy residents (extendable to family) have triggered significant HNW migration from London to Milan.
 Large numbers of UK UHNW people relocated to Italy in 2024 and 2025, with Milan emerging as Europe’s new private wealth hub.
 According to BSCM, Milan’s advantages include:

-In addition, Milan has lifestyle appeal: fashion, culture, proximity to Alps/Lakes and a supporting financial infrastructure with institutions that offer increasingly sophisticated wealth management services and have a growing English-speaking advisor base.
+In addition, Milan has lifestyle appeal: fashion, culture, proximity to Alps and lakes and a supporting financial infrastructure with institutions that offer increasingly sophisticated wealth management services and have a growing English-speaking adviser base.

 Final thoughts